mungewell/mpd-utils/README.md

 https://github.com/gljubojevic/akai-mpk-mini-editor

-It looks like several other Akai devices follow similar schemes, in particular the MPD226, MPK-Mini and MPK2.
+It looks like several other Akai devices follow similar schemes, in particular the MPD226, MPK-Mini (see above)  and MPK2.

 Raise a bug if you'de like to see a similar script for your device...